-Particulars % value chain partners (by value of business done with such partners) that were assessed (%) Health and safety practices 83 suppliers which contribute to 77% of the spends Working Conditions 65 Suppliers which contribute to 77 % of the spends
+Particulars % value chain partners (by value of business done with such partners) that were assessed (%) Health and safety practices 83 suppliers which contribute to 77% of the spends Working Conditions

 6. Provide details of any corrective actions taken or underway to address significant risks/concerns arising from assessments of Health and safety practices and working conditions of value chain partners.